Workato > Launch Tallyfy processes from Workato

 - In Workato, create a new recipe and add an HTTP connector

-- Configure the connection with these settings:
+- Set up the connection with these settings:

 - Base URL: